 Follow the directions to Falling Rock under the area description.
 Then park at the pulloff .7 miles after turning off highway 44.
 Follow an old dirt road east from the parking lot.
 Go straight at the first intersection, then continue up a small hill to the cliff crest.
 Head left on an obscure road following the cliff top.
 Eventually, you'll notice that you are running parallel to the North Canyon Wall, and descending slightly.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Canyon Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Canyon Wall:

 Featured Route For South Canyon Wall